ian-fisher-developer/javascript/README.md

 Many tutorials start gently by opening code from your local file system in a browser.
 That's nice, but here the very first exercise introduces JavaScript modules, an essential code organization technique.
 Modules do not work directly from the local file system.
 They require a server.

 Happily, many IDEs provide assistance.
-For example, if you use VSCode, install the Live Server extension, then right-click in the HTML editor and select the "Open with Live Server" item.
+For example, VSCode users can install the Live Server extension and then right-click in the HTML editor for "Open with Live Server".

-That should be enough to get started developing many lines of well-tested code.
+That should be enough to get started developing well-structured, well-tested code.